Perturbative renormalization of the Ginzburg-Landau model revisited: Renormalization up to the order of

 The wave vectors are rescaled to $k \in [1,s]$ (i.~e., this interval corresponds to the dotted lines in the diagrams of~(\ref{eq:QQQ})) and the zero--${\bf k}$ contribution of the internal diagram block is separated in the second line of~(\ref{eq:QQQ}).
 The large--$k$ asymptotic estimate for \mbox{\vverticeuyk,} obtained in Sec.~\ref{sec:estim}, is used in the third line of~(\ref{eq:QQQ}).
 Inserting this result into~(\ref{eq:a1}), we obtain

 Summarising the results of this section, one has to note that, at the $\varepsilon^3$ order, the renormalized Hamiltonian contains several extra vertices as compared to the initial or bare Hamiltonian.
 All these terms, including the $\varphi^6$ vertices and the $\varphi^8$ vertex, are relevant in the sense that they do not vanish at the fixed point.
+Moreover, they are always relevant in the same sense as the $\varphi^4$ vertex, because of the relations between $a_6^{(i)}$, $a_8$ and $u$.
+In particular, if we consider the RG flow starting slightly away from the critical surface, then those terms are considered as relevant, which diverge at large renormalization scales $\zeta \to \infty$.
+The shrinking terms are irrelevant in this usual sense.
+The $\varphi^4$ vertex is commonly considered as relevant in $4-\varepsilon$ dimensions.
+Consequently, the $\varphi^6$ and $\varphi^8$ vertices are also relevant in the same (usual) sense.